Anglo-Georgian Expedition to Nokalakevi, Georgia

 About the project

-Formed in 2001 as a collaborative research project, the Anglo-Georgian Expedition has trained more than 100 Georgian and British archaeology students in modern excavation and recording techniques.
-Dr Everill, who has been Co-Director of the expedition to Nokalakevi since 2002, is responsible for managing the excavation strategy and the training element.
+Formed in 2001 as a collaborative research project, the Anglo-Georgian Expedition has trained more than 300 Georgian, British and other archaeology students in modern excavation and recording techniques.
+Dr Paul Everill, Reader in Archaeology, who has been Co-Director of the expedition to Nokalakevi since 2002, is responsible for managing the excavation strategy and the training element.

 Investigation history